schaedleri/SyNQA/README.md

 label-permutation testing, and comparison against established feature-selection and network-inference methods.

+The workflow has two stages: `synqa_pipeline.py` runs selection and validation from raw data; `dualmodel_rescore.py` then re-ranks the selected taxa and runs the cross-cohort meta-analysis on top of those results, without re-running simulated annealing, bootstrap, or knockout analysis.

 ## How it works

 1. **Preprocessing**: raw counts are filtered by prevalence, CLR-transformed